labordynamicsinstitute/replicability-training/March 2020/Communication.md

 When you expect to be absent/ cannot handle a request in a timely fashion

-- email David and Lars
+- email Meredith and Lars

 ### Jira